About Traineeships

 Laws change regularly and are subject to interpretation – so ensure that you satisfy yourself that the payroll tax rules at the time you apply them are current and accurate.

-• ACT Payroll Tax Exemption on New Trainee Wages - 6.85% for 12 months
+• ACT Payroll Tax Exemption on New Trainee Wages

-Look at the ACT Revenue Office Information
+Follow this link to learn more about this at ACT Revenue Office Information

 Laws change regularly and are subject to interpretation – so ensure that you satisfy yourself that the payroll tax rules at the time you apply them are current and accurate.